April 21, 2022

 Yet, an insurer will be less forgiving if you’re caught withholding information on your application.
 When non-disclosures are determined to be deliberate, an insurer will very likely cancel or void your existing protection.
 This could even result in fraud.

-Does Cancelled Insurance Stay on My Record?
+How Long Does Cancelled Insurance Stay on Record in the UK?

-Yes, with cancellations, there’s no expiry date.
+There is no expiry date.
 This means that cancelled insurance will stay on your record for future insurers to find out.
 It may be harder to arrange a policy again after a cancellation for wrongdoing.

 A criminal conviction can be ‘spent’ over time.
 But the same doesn’t apply to insurance claims and cancellations.
 This means an insurance cancelation will always need disclosing on policy applications.